TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 * What's the difference between how you call a class method vs an instance method?
 * What is an instance variable?
 * What's the difference between an instance variable and a 'regular' variable?
-* What is a "setter" method?
-* How do you write your own setters?
-* What is a "getter" method and how do you write one?
-* What does `attr_accessor` do?
-* Why would you use `attr_accessor`?
-* What are two ways of getting an instance variable from an instance of a class?
 * Can a class call its own class methods?
 * What's the difference between when would you use a class variable and when you would use a constant?